MorgvnMdln/MorgvnMdln/README.md

 ### Hi there 👋

-I'm a data scientist ⚡ and an 🌱 aspiring machine learning engineer.
+I'm a data scientist⚡ and an aspiring machine learning engineer🌱.